-- 24.28.
+- 24.29.
 Price indexes from MSCI, S&P Dow Jones Indices, and ICE denominated in U.S. dollars are used to measure changes in prices and exchange rates.
 U.S.-dollar-denominated securities have no exchange-rate change component as part of the total price change.
-Price changes for a given period are equal to the holdings at the beginning of the period multiplied by the percent change over the period in the appropriate price index. - 24.29.
-For foreign currency-denominated equity and debt securities, changes in value caused by changes in exchange rates are included in the price change computed from the U.S.-dollar-denominated price index.
+Price changes for a given period are equal to the holdings at the beginning of the period multiplied by the percent change over the period in the appropriate price index.
+Beginning with statistics for 2023, price changes of U.S. and foreign equity shares and U.S. and foreign long-term debt securities reflect valuation changes reported on the TIC SLT form. - 24.30.
+For foreign-currency-denominated equity and debt securities, changes in value caused by changes in exchange rates are included in the price change computed from the U.S.-dollar-denominated price index.
 Exchange-rate changes for a given period are equal to the holdings of securities of a particular currency at the beginning of the period multiplied by the percent change in the relevant exchange rate over the period.
-These exchange-rate changes are subtracted from total price changes measured in U.S. dollars to obtain price changes exclusive of changes due to exchange rates.
+These exchange-rate changes are then subtracted from the total estimated price changes in dollar terms to obtain price changes exclusive of changes due to exchange rates.
+Beginning with statistics for 2023, the estimated exchange-rate changes are subtracted from reported valuation changes on the TIC SLT form to obtain price changes exclusive of changes due to exchange rates because the valuation changes data from the expanded TIC SLT form include exchange-rate changes.

-24.30.
+24.31.
 Changes in SLT reporting caused by the addition of new reporters, corrected reporting, or other changes to the reporting panels are reported to BEA so that quarterly changes in positions that are not caused by transactions, price changes, or exchange-rate changes can be allocated to other changes in volume and valuation n.i.e. (not included elsewhere) when estimating transactions.